Dadin Kowa Dam

 The Dadin Kowa Dam is located in Yamaltu Deba local government area of Gombe State in the North east part of Nigeria.

-Dadin Kowa is 41.6 kilometers from Gombe metropolis.
-The dam is located about 37 kilometers to the east of the town Gombe and 5 km from the Dadin Kowa village, and provides drinking water for the town.
+Dadin Kowa is 41.6 km from Gombe metropolis.
+The dam is located about 37 km to the east of the town Gombe and 5 km from the Dadin Kowa village, and provides drinking water for the town.
 The dam was completed by the federal government in 1984, with the goal of providing irrigation and electricity for the planned Gongola sugar plantation project.

 Description

-The reservoir which is designed to have a water capacity of 2.8 billion cubic meters making it the 2nd largest dam in the country and a surface area of 300 square kilometers, and has potential as a source of fishing.
+The reservoir which is designed to have a water capacity of 2.8 billion cubic metres making it the 2nd largest dam in the country and a surface area of 300 sqkm, and has potential as a source of fishing.
 26,000 people were displaced by the reservoir, receiving little assistance for resettlement.
 The reservoir is suspected to be a major breeding site for black flies, which cause river blindness.

 The water supply project was built at a cost of about N8.2billion by CGC Nigeria, a Chinese company, completed during the administration of Governor Mohammed Danjuma Goje.
-In 2010 it was providing about 30,000 cubic meters daily, treated at a plant three kilometers from the dam before being piped to storage reservoirs in Gombe while supplying communities along the road.
+In 2010 it was providing about 30,000 cubic metres daily, treated at a plant three kilometers from the dam before being piped to storage reservoirs in Gombe while supplying communities along the road.

-In August 2001, the federal government announced that it would spend $32 million to complete.